meadsteve/meadsteve.github.io/_posts/2022-10-15-hybrid-working.markdown

 ## The pros of the remote days

 ### Access to nature
- * I live by a lot of nature so I can take my breaks in a really pleasant environment.
+I live by a lot of nature so I can take my breaks in a really pleasant environment.
+Going for a short walk in a forest is a really nice way to clear my head.
+I also happen to live near a very nice lake so can go for lunch time swims.
- * And the added bonus of the previous point: Swimming in my local lake over lunch.

 ### Jobs around the house can be done
- * Being flexible with my time means I can get various tasks done around the house.
+Being flexible with my time means I can get various tasks done around the house.
+I like to take short breaks in between blocks of work.
+Being at home as meant I can do really useful things in this time.
+Put the washing on.
+Sweep the floors.
+Make some pizza dough for dinner and leave it to rise.
+These small things really improve my quality of life.

 ### The school run
- * Picking up my son from school takes way less time as I live next door to the school.
+Picking up my son from school takes way less time as I live next door to the school.
+The office isn't far away for me but it's still much easier not having to worry about the journey time at all.

 ## Things I didn't expect
- * Still mobbing pairing on zoom even when in office
+During the office shutdowns caused by covid the teams I've worked in adopted remote pairing and mobbing quite well.

 ## Challenges with hybrid
 One of the main challenges I've experienced with hybrid is around meetings when some people are in the office but not all.